gbrllcavichion/gabbe-kanban/README.md

-# gabbe-kanban
+## Be&Gab Kanban Board
-A kanban created in Angular and Go, by me and @robsonuszacki
+🐙 A kanban created in Angular and Go, by me and [Robson Uszacki] (https://github.com/ubarao/)